wendig-ou/oai-srg/README.md

 ## Tests

 The test suits can be run with `bin/test.sh`.
-Make sure the test data server is running (`bin/serve-test-data.sh`).
+Make sure the test server and the data server are both running (`bin/test-server.sh` and `bin/serve-test-data.sh`).